Moving to Frankfurt, Germany

 If you have not spent a lot of time in Frankfurt, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Frankfurt can be a great investment, as the city is a major financial and cultural hub in Europe.
 However, it is important to consider the cost of living in Frankfurt, as well as the availability of housing, before making a decision.
 Renting a home in Frankfurt can be a great option for those who are not ready to commit to buying a home, as it allows for more flexibility and can be more cost-effective in the short-term.
-Ultimately, the decision to buy or rent a home in Frankfurt should be based on individual needs and preferences," remarked one expat who made the move to Frankfurt.
+Ultimately, the decision to buy or rent a home in Frankfurt should be based on individual needs and preferences," explained one expat living in Frankfurt, Germany.

 What should I pack when moving to Frankfurt?